Your Defense Attorney for Marijuana, Pot, Cannabis…

 From a Possession Misdemeanor to a Felony with Intent to Distribute: the Law is Still the Law

 Looking at movies and other pop-culture mediums, those who recreationally smoke pot are getting more and more casual about its use – this fact cannot be denied.

 What should be denied is what a seriously punishable legal offense marijuana possession still is.
 The prison system might be overcrowded, yet with district attorneys pressured to make higher conviction rates, and police officers still thoroughly doing their jobs, the law remains the law.

 The state of Wisconsin has often been a trendsetter but rarely one to jump on the bandwagon.
 What we mean by this is that Wisconsin is usually either one of the first or last states to pass legislature.
-Despite the efforts of organizations like Wisconsin NORML working to reform state marijuana laws, the “Milwaukee cannabis freedom” efforts have not had a significant enough impact to affect state legislation.
+Despite the efforts of organizations like Wisconsin NORML working to reform state marijuana laws, the “Milwaukee cannabis freedom” efforts have not had a significant enough impact to affect Wisconsin drug laws.

 Cannabis Possession & Cultivation Charges in Milwaukee

 When it comes to being charged with marijuana possession in the Greater Milwaukee area, the first offense is a misdemeanor, equating to a possible 6 months of incarceration with a maximum fine of $1,000.
 On subsequent offenses, your second or third marijuana possession charge gets ramped up to a felony with up to 3 and a half years of incarceration and a maximum fine of up to $10,000.